 Suffering sexual abuse is a horrific, devastating experience that carries long-lasting implications for many aspects of your life.
 You may get some closure from knowing that your abuser was arrested, prosecuted, and convicted through the Florida criminal justice system.
-However, no prison sentence can take away the losses you sustain.
+However, no prison sentence or sexual abuse settlement can take away the losses you sustain.
 Even after you recover from the physical pain, you endure the emotional consequences of sexual abuse.

 While you cannot erase the tragic circumstances from your mind, you can take legal action against the offender – and those responsible for allowing misconduct to happen.
 Our Ocala sexual abuse lawyers at the Glover Law Firm have decades of combined experience fighting for victims, so we’re prepared to help you get compensation for your extensive losses.
 Please contact us to set up a free consultation at our offices in The Villages or Ocala, FL, and read on for an overview about your rights.

 Comparing Criminal and Civil Cases for Sexual Abuse: It’s true that the proceedings are closely tied, but there are key differences when assessing criminal cases and civil lawsuits.
 One of the primary distinctions works in your favor: The standard of proof is lower in a civil matter, so you only need to prove the essential elements of the case by a preponderance of the evidence.
 In a criminal proceeding, the prosecutor must prove that the defendant is guilty beyond a reasonable doubt.
 Another critical difference is the end result of a civil case, since you’re seeking monetary damages instead of punishment for the offender.